CGavinMullis/Oliran-Github/Quests/Main-Quests/A-Coming-Of-Age/README.md

 **Eldritch Maul**

 As a bonus action, you can empower the tattoo for 1 minute.
 For the duration, each of your melee attacks with a weapon or an unarmed strike can reach a target up to 10 feet away from you, as inky tendrils launch toward the target.
 In addition, your melee attacks deal an extra 1d4 force damage on a hit.
 Once used, this bonus action can't be used again until the next dawn.

+## Shadows

+* Fight 1 shadow for each lost trial minimum of  1